Skip to content

 Step-by-step: Nepal to Croatia

-Croatia deployment takes 50–70 days: employer-initiated work-permit application at Croatian Employment Office, DOFE Nepal pre-approval, medical, Croatian Embassy visa in Kathmandu (often via the Croatian Embassy in New Delhi; appointment lead times 20–35 days), and PDO.
+Croatia deployment takes 50–70 days: employer-initiated work-permit at Croatian Employment Office, DOFE Nepal pre-approval, medical, Croatian Embassy visa (often via New Delhi; appointment wait 20–35 days), and PDO.

 1. 1